cwoebker/pen/README.md

 ## What is this? ##

 With pen you can have notes everywhere.
 At least on every unix machine.
-What makes it special is that it is 'only' command line application.
-You can therefore even run it on a server.
-Pen has a minimalistic interface and notes can be added and grouped in a simple manner.
+What makes it special is that it is “only“ a command line application.
+Therefore you can even run it on your own server.
+Pen has a minimalistic interface; notes can be added and grouped in a simple manner.

 ![Pen Terminal](http://cwoebker.com/assets/img/posts/pen.jpg)